The place where the troops camp

 Your thoughts or feelings about the past don’t change it.
 That’s what makes it the past.

-The past guides our choices; we have real constraints, opportunities, and experiences based off of the past.
-Right now, though, those constrains, opportunities, and experiences are what they are – wishing they would be different doesn’t make them different.
+The past guides our choices; we have real constraints, opportunities, and experiences based on the past.
+Right now, though, those constraints, opportunities, and experiences are what they are – wishing they were different doesn’t make them different.

 Life is but an endless chain of presents and choices.
 You have never been your past.

-What if you stop beating yourself up about what you did or didn’t do?
+What if you stopped beating yourself up about what you did or didn’t do?
 Perhaps you’d see what you can do.

-What if you stop wishing that things were different than the way they are?
+What if you stopped wishing that things were different from the way they are?
 Perhaps you’d see how to move toward the future you want by using the bounty of the present.

 What if you didn’t assume that past failures are who you are?
 Perhaps you’d believe, just for a second, that you could be successful.

-What if you choose to let the past be the past?
+What if you chose to let the past be the past?
 Perhaps you’d see the ripe possibilities of the future.

 Every ounce of energy that you spend attacking yourself is an ounce of energy that’s diverted from your growth.
 We are finite beings; use your resources wisely.